bam-sethi/newsStore/README.md

 Run:  `npm install`

-Start up the Mongo Server : `mongod`
+Start up the Mongo Server : `mongo`

 Run: `nodemon app.js`
  or
     `node app.js` (if you don't have nodemon)

+Go To: `localhost:3000` in your browser